0nix/ggj21/twine/scriptstuff.md

 You arrive to the surveillance site, a five-story building in Fredericksville, surprinsgly a short distance from Headquarters.
-Gray, blocky, with a few blotches of colors in the windows produced by the occupants there in.
+Gray, blocky, with a few blotches of colors in the windows from the furnishings of the tenants.
 Room 6 is the field office.
-On paper, it's where a pensioner woman resides.
+On paper, it's where a pensioner resides.
 A lifetime of service to the Party has given her free lodgings, free food, free everything.
-As long as she keeps to all of ten square meters and the rest of the house functions as an outpost for Division XIX.
-At least she gets something out of all this mess.
+That is, as long as she keeps to all of ten square meters and the rest of the house functions as an outpost for Division XIX.
+At least she gets something out of a lifetime of work.

 You hand in your signed permission and you are led to a dark room lit only by the glow of the monitors and the blinking lights of recording equipment.
 A desk illuminated by cathode-ray-tube, long reel recorders, and a standard issue Ministry of State Security pair of headphones that could masticate your entire head if they were alive.